sionehavili2/MusicPlayer/README.md

 # MusicPlayer
-This is the final project for CS4760 for the group Almost 4.
+This is the final project for CS4760 for the group At Least 4.
 The goal of this project is to create a social media and room app based around music.
 Users will be able to create an account and create/join music rooms.

 ## Features
 ### Highest Priority (1)
-* test
+* Music Feed
+  * The app will feature a social media feed that will feature things such as rooms created, songs currently playing, and most liked songs.
+* API Calls for Music
+  * Rather than storing audio files in the backend, the app will make API calls to Spotify to stream music.
-  * Another test
+* Music Rooms
+  * Users will be able to create rooms where music will be playing so that all users can listen to the same song.
+Users can add songs to the queue, which will be then be randomly selected to play next (i.e. shuffled).
- * Another
+* User Accounts
+  * Users will be able to create accounts, whose information will be stored in MongoDB after being salted and hashed.
 ### Moderate Priority (2)
+* Chat
+  * While in the room, users will be able to chat with one another.
+* Voting System
+  * The rooms will feature a voting system for the songs, and songs that have a low score will not be played in that room as often.
 ### Lowest Priority (3)
+* Friends List / Online Status
+  * Users will be able to see which other users are online without needing to join a room.
+This will extend to a friends list where users will be able to view their friends and quickly join rooms together.

+## Technologies Used
+* MERN Stack
+* Visual Studio Code
+* Trello
+* Spotify API
+* GitHub
+* Atlas

 ## Sprints
 ### Week 2 (Sept 7 - Sept 19)